 The City's Investment Pool will be diversified to limit market and credit risk by observing the limitations at the time of purchase as listed below.
-In order to ensure the ability of the City to meet obligations and to minimize potential liquidation losses, the dollar-weighted average stated maturity of the Investment Pool shall not exceed 1.5 years at the time investments are purchased for the Investment Pool.
+In order to ensure the ability of the City to meet obligations and to minimize potential liquidation losses, the dollar-weighted average stated maturity of the Investment Pool shall not exceed 3 years at the time investments are purchased for the Investment Pool.
 Funds managed as separately invested assets in Section 2.1 of the Policy are subject to all of the following with the exception of the Issuer Limitation on investment in U.S. Agencies and Instrumentalities.
 Funds managed as separately invested assets may be invested 100% in the obligations of any one U.S. Agency or Instrumentality.

 Maximum Stated Maturity 1 Issuer Limitations U.S. Treasuries 5 Years 100% of the City's investment pool may be invested in obligations of the U.S. Treasury.
-U.S. Agencies/Instrumentalities 5 Years No more than 30% of the book value of the City's investment pool may be invested in the obligations of any one issuer.
+U.S. Agencies/Instrumentalities 5 Years No more than 50% of the book value of the City's investment pool may be invested in the obligations of any one issuer.
+Commercial Paper 270 days No more than 5% of the City's investment pool may be invested in any single issuer.
 Municipal Notes and Bonds 5 Years The City may not own more than the lesser of \$5 million or 20% of any single issue.
 Repurchase Agreements 30 Days No more than 15% of the City's investment pool may be invested with one counterparty, excluding flexible repurchase agreements for investment of bond proceeds.

 Mutual Funds N/A The City may not own more than the lesser of \$100 million or 5% of the total assets of any one fund, excluding mutual funds for investment of commercial paper proceeds.
 Local Government Investment Pools N/A The City may not own more than the lesser of \$400 million or 10% of the total assets of any one pool.
 Certificates of Deposit 5 Years The City may not own more than \$50 million of any single financial institution's certificates of deposit at any one time, excluding certificates of deposit placed with the City's Depository if so authorized by the City Depository Contract.

-In addition to the above limitations, the City's investment pool shall be diversified by market sector as follows:
+In addition to the above limitations, the City's investment pool shall be diversified by market sector determined as follows:

-Maximum Percentage of Investment Pool
+Maximum Percentage of Investment Pool (1)

 U.S. Treasuries 100%

 U.S. Agencies/Instrumentalities 100% (maximum 30% callable)

 Municipal Notes and Bonds 15%

-Repurchase Agreements 15%
+Repurchase Agreements 15% (2)

 Mutual Funds 15%

 Local Government Investment Pools 45%

-Certificates of Deposit 20%
+Certificates of Deposit 20% (3)

-Excluding flexible repurchase agreements for bond proceeds